MiragianCycle/OVIWrite/README.md

 ## ⌨️  IWE

-I realized that I needed an Integrated Writing Environment, a toolkit that was fast, yet extensible enough to scale with a writer's changing requirements.
+I needed an Integrated Writing Environment, a toolkit that was fast, yet extensible enough to scale with a writer's changing requirements.

 I spent a lot of time writing on diverse IDEs to get a sense of what I wanted out of my IWE;
 in fact, my inspirations for OVIWrite were [VSCode](https://code.visualstudio.com/), [PyCharm](https://www.jetbrains.com/pycharm-edu/) and indeed the many Vim/NeoVim inspired *distros* like [NVChad](https://nvchad.com/), [LunarVim](https://www.lunarvim.org/), and [Doom Emacs](https://github.com/doomemacs/doomemacs).